Port Campbell National Park: Features

 The Port Campbell National Park features an array of sheer cliffs overlooking offshore islets, rock stacks, gorges, arches, and blow-holes.
-As part of the Shipwreck Coast, it hosts several tourist attractions; including The Twelve Apostles, the London Arch (formerly London Bridge), Loch Ard Gorge, the Gibson Steps, and The Grotto.
+As part of the Shipwreck Coast, it hosts several tourist attractions; including The Twelve Apostles, the London Bridge, Loch Ard Gorge, the Gibson Steps, and The Grotto.

 The park is subject to salt-laden breezes, and the cliff-tops are particularly exposed to the harsh weather conditions from the Southern Ocean.
 However, fragile grasslands and heaths are still able to develop, supporting plant species such as sun orchid and spider orchid.
 In protected areas, plant life includes beard-heath, bower spinach, coast daisy bush, daisies and cushion bush.
 The wilder terrain hosts an assortment of she-oaks, dogwoods, correa, messmate, trailing guinea-flower, woolly tea-tree and scented paperbark.

 The fauna in the park is largely ornithological; and includes honeyeaters, southern emu and fairy wrens, swamp harriers, rufous bristlebird, peregrine falcons, pelicans, ducks, black swans and egrets.
 Penguins, terns and dotterels are located along the shoreline, with hooded plovers nesting in exposed locations.
 Australasian gannets, wandering albatrosses and short-tailed shearwaters live out at sea.
 Land animals in the park include southern brown bandicoot, swamp antechinuse and echidna.